2 Min Read

 Under changes introduced as part of the First Pharmaceutical Wholesaler Agreement (1PWA), most S100 medicines now include a wholesaler mark-up in the Commonwealth Price.
 The change applies to the majority of S100 medicines, excluding those supplied under the Efficient Funding of Chemotherapy Program and the Botulinum Toxin Program.

-While the pricing update represents a significant change to how S100 medicines are funded, the Guild emphasises that it is not intended to alter pharmacy remuneration.
+While the pricing update represents a significant change to how S100 medicines are funded, DoHDA and Services Australia have advised that it is not intended to alter pharmacy remuneration.

-“The key message for pharmacists is that they will continue to receive the correct PBS payment, including the wholesaler mark-up where applicable, regardless of what may currently be displayed in dispensing software or on the PBS website,” PGA spokesperson said.
+DoHDA and Services Australia have advised that pharmacists will continue to receive the correct PBS payment, including the wholesaler mark-up where applicable, regardless of what may currently be displayed in dispensing software or on the PBS website.

 The inclusion of the WMU aligns S100 medicines with broader wholesale funding reforms introduced under the 1PWA.
 It also means S100 medicines are now subject to the same Community Service Obligation (CSO) delivery standards that apply to Section 85 medicines, providing greater consistency across PBS supply arrangements.